voiceittech/VoiceIt2-IosSDK/README.md

 #### Encapsulated Video Verification

 Verify user with given userId(begins with 'usr_') , contentLanguage('en-US','es-ES' etc.) and a parameter to enable or disable liveness detection.
-Note: Immediately upon calling this method it displays a view controller with a camera view that verifies the user and provides relevant callbacks for whether the verification was successful or not, and associated voice and face confidences
+Note: Immediately upon calling this method it displays a view controller with a camera preview that verifies the user and provides relevant callbacks for whether the verification was successful or not, and the associated voice and face confidences.

 ##### *Swift*
 ```swift